lhenault/simpleAI/README.md

     serve(address='[::]:50051', model_servicer=model_servicer)
 ```

-For a completion task, follow the same logic, but import `from simple_ai.serve.python.completion.server` instead, and implements a `complete` method.
+For a completion task, follow the same logic, but import `from simple_ai.api.grpc.completion.server` instead, and implements a `complete` method.

 ### Declaring a model